Plutonomicon/plutarch-plutus/plutarch-docs/Introduction/Plutarch Terms/Plutarch Constants.md

 justTerm = pcon (PJust x')
 ```

-These types deserve some explaination.
+These types deserve some explanation.

 - We are familiar by now with the type of `x`; it is a computation that returns a value that can be interpreted as a Haskell integer if evaluated successfully (in this case, 3).
 - The type of `justTerm` represents a computation tagged with the `PMaybe PInteger` type.